Near-limit quantum control beyond analytic tractability in many-body spin systems: Spin Coherence and Score

-Spin coherence is quantified as the arithmetic average of the survival probabilities of spin states initially polarized along the X, Y, and Z axes, represented by the state vectors \( \ket{x} \), \( \ket{y} \), and \( \ket{z} \), respectively~\cite{Choi2020PRX}.
-Note that Ramsey experiments (free decay) only consider spins along axes in the XY-plane, as spins along the Z-axis hardly decay; and spin-locking experiments apply continuous driving along only one axis (see Methods Section on spin locking).
+Spin coherence is quantified as the arithmetic average of the survival probabilities of spin states initially polarized along the $X$, $Y$, and $Z$ axes, represented by the state vectors \( \ket{x} \), \( \ket{y} \), and \( \ket{z} \), respectively~\cite{Choi2020PRX}.
+This definition provides a unified metric applicable across different control protocols, including Ramsey and spin-locking measurements.

-After a sequence is applied repeatedly for \( M \) cycles, the total system evolution is described by the operator \( \mathrm{U}_{\text{total}} \) (Eq.~\eqref{eq:seq_total_u}), which is treated as stochastic due to randomness in sequence realization.
-Consequently, spin coherence is further averaged over \( K \) independent realizations of the sequence:
+The evolution operator corresponding to a single application of a pulse sequence is denoted by $\mathrm{U}_{\mathrm{total}}$ and is treated as stochastic due to disorder and control imperfections.
+For an initial state $\ket{\sigma}$, the coherence after $M$ repeated applications of the sequence is averaged over $K$ independent realizations: